datamin-io/public-documentation/use-cases/functional-use-cases/README.md

 # Functional use cases

-Functional use cases of Datamin represent how our framework for creating and running pipelines can be used for:
+Functional use cases of Ylem represent how our framework for creating and running pipelines can be used for:

 * Streaming from different sources to different destinations
 * Data orchestration, filtering, cleaning, transforming, enriching, and ingestion